bluebanquise/bluebanquise/roles/addons/diskless/readme.rst

 The next menu allows you to mount, unmount, or resize image.

-Mount first the image using the tool.
-Images are mouted by default in /var/tmp/diskless/workdir/space_image/mnt.
+Mount the image first.
+Images are mounted in /var/tmp/diskless/workdir/space_image/mnt.

 It is now possible to copy files, install rpms, or tune any aspects of the